marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 >
 > [Merriam Webster](http://www.merriam-webster.com/dictionary/micromanage)

-Going back at the metrics, to me knowing what tasks someone is working on and assuring that it is delivered on time is management.
-Checking how many emails are sent is micromanagement since it's a detail that should not be checked.
+To me knowing what tasks someone is working on and assuring that it is delivered on time is management.
+Checking how many emails are sent is micromanagement, checking a detail that is irelevant unless your job description is to write and send as many emails as possible.

-Some features in Peak encourages micromanagement even if the automated tweet when sharing from their website says:
+Some features in Peak encourages micromanagement even if the automated tweet when sharing from their website says otherwise.

 <div style="text-align: center"><img src="/assets/blog/micro.png" /></div>

-To me it feels that the solution here would be to stop micromanagement alltogether and not provide an app to make it easier!
+To me it feels that the solution here would be to stop micromanaging alltogether and not provide an app to make it easier!
 If, as a manager, I have the need to interupt my team every hours to know what they are doing, I must be doing something wrong.

 There are no perfect solution for this and it's a really hard subject.
-I'm not trying to solve this here, there are a lot of smart people theorizing about it out there.
-I just want to point out that making it automated doesn't make it something else than micromanagement.
+I'm not trying to solve this issue here, there are a lot of smart people theorizing about it out there.
+I just want to point out that making it automated doesn't make it something else than some kind of less intrusive micromanagement.

 ## Still a promising app

 ### Risks

-To me Peak has a lot of potential, but the team working on it should take all this into consideration.
-I'm sure that they mean well.
-In an ideal world, people will take the metrics as they are - possibly flawed outputs of a complex process aimed at creating value for the company.
+It seems that Peak has a lot of potential, but the team working on it should take all this into consideration.
+I'm sure that they mean well and, in an ideal world, people will take the metrics as they are - possibly flawed outputs of a complex process aimed at creating value for the company.
 No one will consider the "red employee" factor.
 No one will game the system.